 Significantly, opposition parties were not the only ones to place most of their eggs in the technology basket; many international donors did likewise.
-In Kenya's 2007 election, domestic and international monitoring had faced multiple challenges, but effectively highlighted a number of instances of electoral manipulation, which led to the European Union going public with its evidence.
-Despite this, and the danger posed by electoral controversy, the number of observers was reduced.
+In Kenya's 2007 election, domestic and international monitoring faced multiple challenges, as they have done so often over the last forty years,99 but highlighted a number of instances of electoral manipulation, which led to the EU going public with its evidence.
+Despite this, and the danger posed by a further electoral controversy in 2013, the number of observers was reduced.
 This was publicly justified on the basis that a smaller team could be more coherent and organized - the 2007 monitoring process had often been chaotic - but was also shaped by the fact that a considerable portion of donor budgets was diverted to new technology.
-While precise figures are hard to come by, the EU has suggested that the Kenya Domestic Observers Forum was 17,000 strong on polling day in 2007, while only just over 7,000 were deployed by its replacement, the Elections Observation Group (ELOG) in 2013.99 In this way, the use of digital technology may lead to disinvestment in other areas that render elections more vulnerable to manipulation, not less.
+While precise figures are hard to come by, the EU has suggested that the Kenya Domestic Observers Forum was 17,000 strong on polling day in 2007, while only just over 7,000 were deployed by its replacement, the Elections Observation Group (ELOG) in 2013.100 In this way, the use of digital technology may lead to disinvestment in other areas that render elections more vulnerable to manipulation, not less.

 By contrast, the value of not relying on official digital technology was demonstrated by the Ghanaian general election of 2016.
 In the run-up to the elections, the opposition New Patriotic Party (NPP) had challenged the reliability of the register, arguing that non-citizens had been allowed to register.
-Concerned about the impartiality of the new Chairperson of the Electoral Commission, Charlotte Osei, the NPP kept up a barrage of criticism of the electoral management body.
-100 As a result, the opposition party put extraordinary energy into recruiting and training agents and creating their own tallying system.
-101 This meant that as soon as the election was over the NPP was able to put together a full set of results - including photos of the "pink sheets" on which they were recorded at the polling station level.
+Concerned about the impartiality of the new Chairperson of the Electoral Commission, Charlotte Osei, the NPP kept up a barrage of criticism of the electoral management body.101 As a result, the opposition party put extraordinary energy into recruiting and training agents and creating their own tallying system.102 This meant that as soon as the elections were over the NPP was able to put together a full set of results - including photos of the "pink sheets" on which they were recorded at the polling station level.
 In the event, this evidence was not needed because the official results gave the NPP victory.

-However, some opposition figures believe that it was the existence of their high quality parallel tally that prevented electoral manipulation.
-Whatever the truth of the matter, it is clear that by operating independently and creating a system that would have worked even if official processes had failed, the network of party agents established by the NPP generated a check on manipulation than was in some ways more robust than that offered by the electoral commission's digital technology.
+However, some opposition figures believe that along with a parallel vote tabulation conducted by civil society, was the existence of their high-quality parallel tally that prevented electoral manipulation.103 Whatever the truth of the matter, it is clear that by operating independently and creating a system that would have worked even if official processes had failed, the network of party agents established by the NPP generated a check on manipulation that was in some ways more robust than that offered by the electoral commission's digital technology.